arshinx/RSS-Feeder-Reader-App-Testing/README.md

 # Feed Reader Testing — Test Driven Development (TDD)

+- Tests are defined at: `jasmine/spec/feedreader.js`
+- view `index.html` file within your browser to open application and testing results

 ## Background
 Using Jasmine (framework) to write a number of tests against a pre-existing application in order to test the underlying business logic of the application as well as the event handling and DOM manipulation.